SeveR-ina/restful_booker_python_api_tests/README.md

 ## How to Run the Tests

-1. Install Python on your machine.
+1. Install Python on your machine;
-2. Clone this repository.
+2. Clone this repository;
 3. Navigate to the project directory in the terminal.

 ### Running Tests Locally